hypernumbers/vixo-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lets you embed graphs, tables, spreadsheets, forms and quotation engines from the Vixo online spreadsheet.
+Lets you embed graphs and graphs, tables, spreadsheets, forms and quotation engines from the Vixo online spreadsheet.

 == Description ==

-Drop graphs, tables, spreadsheet accounts, forms and custom quotation engines built in the Vixo spreadsheets into your WordPress pages.

-You users can maintain the underlying spreadsheets securely and your website updates automatically.

-Vixo next-generation spreadsheets have some features that make them easy to work with when embedded in WordPress sites:

-* you can also lock down the spreadsheets to a 'form' version so the users can't break anything
-* all changes to all cells in the spreadsheet are logged so you can work out who did what
-* you can control user permissions on spreadsheets simply so users can only change their data
-* you can build menus and other navigational tools in the spreadsheet to make it easier to deploy to the users
+<h3>Insert spreadsheets into WordPress</h3>
+You can now easily insert <a title="insert google and excel compatible spreadsheets into WordPress" href="http://wordpress.vixo.com/publishing-figures-on-wordpress-with-a-vixo-spreadsheet/">accounts and basic spreadsheets</a> directly into your WordPress site - when the user changes them they automatically update without need to be republished in any way.
+<h3>Charts and graphs in WordPress</h3>
+Simply drop <a title="graphs and charts in WordPress" href="http://wordpress.vixo.com/publish-graphs-on-wordpress/">graphs and charts</a> into your WordPress blog.
+When the underlying data is edited the graph or chart automatically updates.
+<h3>Creating and inserting tables in WordPress</h3>
+Tabular data is very common.
+You can now easily <a title="create and insert tables into WordPress" href="http://wordpress.vixo.com/creating-and-inserting-tables-into-wordpress/">create and insert tables of data</a> which the end user can sort of filter into your site.
+<h3>Embeddable forms for WordPress</h3>
+The Vixo spreadsheet lets you create <a href="http://wordpress.vixo.com/embeddable-vixo-forms/">simple forms</a> that store information in an online spreadsheet and email you when someone submits data - making your life easier.
+<h3>Calculators and quotation engines for WordPress</h3>
+Specialist <a href="http://wordpress.vixo.com/building-a-calculator-or-quote-engine/">quotation engines and calculators</a> are a cinch with Vixo - they can be built easily in a spreadsheet and then published into your blog.

 == Installation ==